Sunday School lesson about The 10 Commandments.

 The commandments protect us, shield us from harm and preserve our purity and goodness.

 Highlights of our 10 commandments Sunday School lesson:

-- They quickly grasped the concept that an “idol” could be anything that we “worship” other than God.
+- They quickly grasped that an “idol” could be anything we “worship” other than God.
 The iPad example struck a cord.

 - ‘Thou Shalt Not Commit Adultery‘: they wondered whether a widower remarrying was a sin.
-I assured them that it was permitted, I quickly moved on to the next commandment before they confronted me with any other questions on this subject!
+I assured them it was permitted.
+I hurried on to the next commandment before they confronted me with questions on this subject!

-- Stealing: with Halloween still in recent memory, we discussed how taking our siblings’ candy without their permission, or knowledge, is actually a form of stealing – they needed a lot of persuasions to believe this one!
+- Stealing: with Halloween still in recent memory, we discussed how taking our siblings’ candy without their permission or knowledge is actually stealing – they needed a lot of persuasion to believe this one!
 Seems Halloween candy confiscation is rampant!